michael105/slterm/src/slterm.1.rst

 with Xorg programs.

 The history ringbuffer could get problematic in conjunction with the scrollmarks when circled. (atm, the default history has 65536 lines, so it's not at the top of the todo list)

+Under special circumstances the alternate buffer crashes.
+Yet, I couldn't reproduce the problem, when I looked for it.
+If someone is able to spot the factors, please drop me a note.